codingMustache/codingMustache/README.md

 ## Joke of the Day

-Me and my mates are in a band called Duvet.
-We're a cover band.
+How come a man driving a train got struck by lightning?
+He was a good conductor.

 ## Daily Trivia

-When Gmail first launched, how much storage did it provide for your email?
+Dutch computer scientist Mark Overmars is known for creating which game development engine?
- 1. Unlimited
+ 1. Construct
- 2. 5GB
+ 2. Stencyl
- 3. 512MB
+ 3. Game Maker
- 4. 1GB
+ 4. Torque 2D

 <details>
   <summary>Answer</summary>
-  1GB
+  Game Maker
 </details>